liamwilt/lwsrc/README.md

 # lwsrc
-Documenting the process and creation of Liam's website.
+Documenting the process and creation of a website.